CMakePP/CMakePPLang/docs/source/conventions.rst

 Namespaces
 ==========

-The CMakePP language has a concept of variable scope, but does not have a namespace concept.
+Both CMake and CMakePP have a concept of variable scope, but neither have a namespace concept.
 The most straightforward way to introduce namespaces is to mangle a prefix onto function and variable names.
-CMakePP uses the prefix ``cpp_`` for all commands that are part of the public API.
-This helps avoid conflicts with existing CMake commands, commands from other modules, as well as commands users may write.
-Similarly, the CMakePP language uses the prefix ``_cpp_`` for "protected" commands and ``__cpp_`` for private commands.
-Note that commands in native CMake (as well as CMakePP) are case-insensitive meaning ``CPP_`` (on a command) is still the same namespace as ``cpp_``.
+CMakePPLang uses the prefix ``cpp_`` for all commands that are part of the public API.
+This helps avoid conflicts with existing CMake commands, commands from other modules, and commands users may write.
+Similarly, CMakePPLang uses the prefix ``_cpp_`` for "protected" commands and ``__cpp_`` for private commands.
+Note that commands in native CMake (as well as CMakePPLang) are case-insensitive meaning ``CPP_`` (on a command) is still the same namespace as ``cpp_``.

-In CMake variables are case-sensitive.
+In CMake, variables are case-sensitive.
 Native CMake tends to prefix their configuration variables with ``CMAKE_``.
-The CMakePP language follows suit with prefixes ``CMAKEPP_LANG_`` and ``__CMAKEPP_LANG`` respectively for public and private configuration variables (``_CMAKEPP_LANG`` will be used if there is ever need for a protected variable).
+CMakePPLang follows suit with prefixes ``CMAKEPP_LANG_`` and ``__CMAKEPP_LANG`` respectively for public and private configuration variables (``_CMAKEPP_LANG`` will be used if there is ever need for a protected variable).